mattmaynes2/aria/reports/final/3-Technical/2-Details/12-LearningEvaluation.md

 </table>

-From table, we can see that version 2 was clearly the worst performing strategy as it was only able to learn 4 of 9 behaviours.
+From the table, we can see that version 2 was clearly the worst performing strategy as it was only able to learn 4 of 9 behaviours.
 Of the four it learned, it only learned one without learning any additional incorrect behaviours.Version 3 is an improvement on version 2 as it was able to learn all 9 behaviours, however, it was only able to learn two of these behaviours without learning any